-Mark McLennan is an intellectual property associate in the New York office of Kirkland & Ellis LLP.
-While he focuses his practice on patent litigation, Mark also has extensive experience counseling clients on patenting strategy, patenting evaluation, and IP due diligence.
-He has represented clients in a range of industries, including biotechnology, pharmaceutical and life sciences, as well as software, electronics, and consumer products.
+Mark McLennan is an intellectual property partner in the New York office of Kirkland & Ellis LLP.
+While he focuses his practice on patent litigation, Mark also counsels clients on patenting strategy and due diligence.
+He draws on his technical background in pharmacology to represent clients in a range of industries, including pharmaceuticals, biotechnology and medical devices.

-Mark has extensive international experience, completing a secondment in the London office of Kirkland & Ellis, and having previously practiced in Australia for a number of years.
+Mark brings an international perspective to his practice, with experience in global litigation coordination, as well as completing a secondment in the London office of Kirkland & Ellis, and having previously practiced in Australia for a number of years.